Olex2/help/gui/EN/work/solve.md

 <br>
 <br>

-AMPT - Charge flipping can be done on F, E or quasi-E.
+AMPT - Charge flipping can be done on F, E, or quasi-E.
 <br>
 <br>

-MAPT - Maximum Attempts to find a Phase Transition
+MAPT - Maximum number of attempts to find a Phase Transition
 <br>
 <br>

-MACM - Maximum Attempts to get sharp Correlation Map
+MACM - Maximum number of attempts to get a sharp Correlation Map
 <br>
 <br>

-MASI - Maximum Number of Solving Iterations
+MASI - Maximum number of Solving Iterations